charlie0129/game-saves-linker/README.md

    Now you have backed up your saves.
 Double click `0LINKSAVES.CMD` (possibly with administrator privileges) to link `.\SAVES` to the default location of your game.

-   Now your game directory will look like this, will these 4 highlighted items:
+   Now your game directory will look like this, with these 4 highlighted items:

    ![dir-structure-example](readme-images/dir-structure-example.png)